 The Slovak International Air Fest SIAF 2015 is always an interesting airshow option.
 Combined with the Sliac-based 1st “Tiger” Squadron of the Slovak Air Force flying the MiG-29 Fulcrum the announced highlights for this year included the Romanian MiG-21 LanceR and the B-52 Stratofortress.

 Original flying engines from the 1910s up to the latest military jets is something that only very few airshows worldwide can offer.
 Amongst them is the event of the Amicale Jean Baptiste Salis (AJBS) at La Ferté-Alais, which once again has proved this year in its 43rd edition that quality and quantity can be mixed really well.

 Open days of the Luftwaffe in Germany do happen regularly, but events with a flying display are few and far between.
-To mark the 60th anniversary of the Bundeswehr (German Armed Forces) and 25 years of the German “Unity Army” the “Tag der Bundeswehr” was celebrated on different locations all around Germany on June, 13th.
-Amongst others also at the WTD61 in Manching, being the only location to feature a flying display of jet aircraft.
+To mark the 60th anniversary of the Bundeswehr (German Armed Forces) and 25 years of united German armed forces, the “Tag der Bundeswehr” was celebrated on different locations all around Germany on June, 13th.
+Amongst them the WTD61 in Manching has been the only location to feature a flying display of jet aircraft.